Fainting is a loss of consciousness that happens quickly and sometimes without warning. A person is usually alert again in a short amount of time.

 - Have a heart condition

-- Have a job where you or others may be at risk if you faint.
-Examples include airline pilot, bus driver, or machinist.
+- Have a job where you or others may be at risk if you faint, such as an airline pilot, bus driver, or machinist

 Call for emergency medical services right away if you have: